JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_implementation.md

 All scopes provided by [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)s together with the list of additional scopes passed as arguments to the query create an initial query stack.
-Each time a symbol is matched, the list returned by `queryScope` property is added to the stack for any subsequent matches further up the pattern.
+Each time a symbol is matched, the list returned by `queryScope` property is added to the stack for any subsequent matches further right the pattern.

 ## Declarations, References, Search, Refactoring